 Important Tips To Know Before You Bake

 Since coconut flour absorbs so much liquid, I recommend halving the recipe and mixing each layer in its own bowl.
-This keeps the texture light, otherwise, the batter can turn dense and uneven if split after mixing.
+This keeps the texture light; otherwise, the batter can turn dense and uneven if split after mixing.

-Because the cake is soft, chill the layers for an hour before icing to prevent tearing.
+Because the cake is soft, chill the layers for an hour before icing them to prevent tearing.
 If using multiple icing colors, whip the frosting first, then divide and color.

 For smooth piping, use the icing right after whipping.
 If it firms up in the fridge, it won’t pipe well.
 Runny frosting?
 Add more icing sugar or decorate in batches, chilling the cake between layers.